 "Developing PTSD after experiencing domestic violence was not something I was prepared for.
 Physically I left my old home.
 Mentally I am still there.
 The prison is no longer that house – it is my mind.
 My thoughts.
-My memories.
-Memories I don't wish to bury but that are in my mind more than I can control."
+My memories."

 The National Institute for Health and Care Excellence (NICE) – the organisation that produces guidelines on best practice in health care – has not yet developed recommendations specifically for complex PTSD.
 They caution that the existing guidelines for PTSD weren't developed for this kind of diagnosis.

 You may find standard treatments for PTSD helpful, but many people with complex PTSD need more long-term, intensive support to recover.
+As part of your treatment you should also be offered support for other problems you experience, such as depression, drug and alcohol use or dissociation.
 The treatment you are offered may depend on what's available in your local area.
-(See our treatments page for more about seeking help for PTSD or complex PTSD.)

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.